Edited by Holly Stark

 The Spanish city has plenty to offer your palate; you’ll certainly never be bored with the options of dining out in this delicious city.
 Some tips to start off with: generally, people eat late in Barcelona, so don’t go to a restaurant before 8:30 pm or 9 pm for dinner if you want to eat with other people.
 Lunch is typically two or three hours in the mid-afternoon; a sit-down do with wine, so make time for this in your day.
 Always ask for the menu del dia at a restaurant - often, you can get a three course meal for just ten euros.
 Try it!
 They are usually always good quality for a good price.
 And finally, don't be afraid to go into the backstreets as that’s where you can find some of the best hidden Barcelona gems.

-Hidden away on a narrow side street which runs parallel to La Rambla, Can Culleretes has been around since well before the tree lined street its situated on rose to fame.
-Claiming to be the oldest restaurant in Barcelona, Can Culleretes have been serving locals delicious, simple home-cooked Catalan grub since 1786.
+Hidden away on a narrow side street that runs parallel to La Rambla, Can Culleretes has been around since well before the tree-lined street it's situated on rose to fame.
+Claiming to be the oldest restaurant in Barcelona, Can Culleretes has been serving locals delicious, simple home-cooked Catalan grub since 1786.
 Seeking the culinary heart of the Catalan capital and where to eat in Barcelona for a truly local dining experience?
 Head to Can Culleretes.
 This is where I always come with my Mum, and we’re never disappointed.

 Loved by locals, Bar Bitácora is home to delicious tapas for really good value.
 For food and drinks, you never pay more than 20 euros per person.
 Try the small dishes; croquettas, chipirones, patatas bravas, tuna tartar, calamares, tortilla (spanish omelette) and the deserts!
 It’s good to go in a group so you can try lots of dishes.
 The portions are generous and the food is yummy.
 Bar Bitácora is home to a good mix of traditional and contemporary tapas.
 Always ask for the daily specials, the friendly staff can guide you through the fusion menu.
 The place has an unpretentious relaxed atmosphere which makes it the perfect spot to try new things.
 Give it a try and enjoy their dishes based on fresh ingredients and cooked with great flair.